 Progress

-Analysis of tidal and nontidal water quality monitoring data are showing mixed results across the suite of key indicators that assess whether our management actions are having the expected reduction in pollutant loads and corresponding improvements in water quality.
-Funding has been identified that will begin to address long-term funding shortfalls for the water quality monitoring program; however, additional funding is needed.
-Annual reporting is on course and increasing with new reports and scientific journal publications focused on bay health improvements and watershed factors affecting trends in nutrient and sediment pollution.
+Analysis of tidal and nontidal water quality monitoring data are showing mixed results across the suite of key indicators that assess whether management actions are having the expected reduction in nutrient and sediment loads and corresponding improvements in water quality.
+Funding has been identified to address long-term funding shortfalls for the water quality monitoring program; however, additional funding is needed to sustain these efforts.
+Progress is increasing with new reports and scientific journal publications focused on Bay health improvements and watershed factors affecting trends in nutrient and sediment pollution.

 Indicators